Seryet318/DATA-SCIENCE-FOR-BUSINESS/README.md

 # DATA-SCIENCE-FOR-BUSINESS

-Dowload the 2 dataset for the officil Lombardia web site
+Download the 2 dataset for the officil Lombardia web site
   - https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-attivati/qbau-cyuc
   - https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-cessati/nwz3-p6vm

+Download the file.zip and open it in order to have the data analysis on your local desktop

 Open the folder "GuanettiAlicemat738422_MacchiDanielemat731008_Lab01" in order to view the 3 files that contains the data sets analisys.